 Geebung Property Market: What the Data Shows

 The longer trend is just as telling.
-Back in 2006, the median house price was $319,500.
-By 2024 it had crossed $1,000,000, reflecting an annualised growth rate of around 6.68% across 18 years.
-The sharpest climbs came in 2021 (+24.6%) and 2022 (+23.0%), when northern Brisbane suburbs saw a wave of buyer demand off the back of pandemic-era migration and low rates.
+Back in 2006, the median house price was around $319,500.
+By 2024, it had crossed $1,000,000.
+The sharpest climbs came in 2021 and 2022, when northern Brisbane suburbs saw a wave of buyer demand off the back of pandemic-era migration and low interest rates.

 Other key indicators worth noting for buyers in the Geebung market: